 Mix the Easy Cast resin and apply to your paper using a piece of foam to create a thin layer.
 Start with the back side, flip over and cover the front.
 Place it flat on your craft or parchment sheet.
 I like using double sided paper for this type of project.
 You can see my fun dragonfly that will be the back of my divider.

-I came back to check on my resin piece an hour or so later to find the same problem as in the previous experiment.
-In the cut out spot the resin was pulling away from the paper and pooling on the owl, so there were gaps being formed.
-I mixed and poured more resin, filling in the gaps to try to keep the resin in a solid piece.
+I checked on my resin piece an hour or so later to find the same problem as in the previous experiment.
+The resin pulled away from the paper in the cut out spot, plus pooled on the owl, allowing gaps to form.
+I mixed and poured more resin, filling in the voids to try to keep the resin in a solid piece.
 I smoothed the resin using the stir stick.

-After curing overnight, I created a free floating owl piece in the middle of my paper.
-The resin paper divider is a good thickness and while it is a little heavier in the open square, it is not too thick.
-I did have to repunch a few of the holes next to the owl, but again the resin was not too thick and punched well.
+After curing overnight, I created a free floating owl in the middle of my paper.
+The resin paper divider is a good thickness.
+While it is a little heavier in the open square, it is not too thick.
+I did have to repunch a few of the holes next to the owl, but again the resin was not too thick and punched easily.
 If your resin is too thick, do not risk damaging your machine.
 Simply cut the squares out with sharp scissors.

-Observations are… more experiments need to be done!
+Observations are that more experiments need to be done

 If you don’t want to go to these lengths to create a planner divider, here is a simple way to do it.
 I always have extra resin papers after a session that I keep in a folder.
 The crow was one of these, so all I had to do was punch my holes and add ephemera.
 Boom done!